rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 <irrad-spectra>` of a star; this distinction is further clarified below.

-Evaluating an elemental spectrum requires solution of the radiative transfer equation throughout the atmospheric layers composing the surface element.
+Evaluating an elemental spectrum requires solution of the radiative transfer equation throughout the layers composing the photosphere.
 This is often far too computationally expensive to do on-the-fly.
 An alternative approach is to pre-calculate spectra across a multi-dimensional grid spanning a range of photospheric parameters, and then interpolate within this grid when an elemental spectrum is required for a specific :math:`\vx`. `This is the fundamental purpose of MSG.`

 Evaluating Elemental Spectra
 ============================